Install Project Quay Using Podman on Oracle Linux

 Next Steps

-• Can be deployed for high Availability (via Podman or Kubernetes)
+• Deploy for High Availability (via Podman or Kubernetes)

-• Can be deployed on Kubernetes via an Operator or Helm
+• Deploy to Kubernetes via an Operator or Helm

 • Can be integrated with OAuth & Email systems